Orange-OpenSource/opnfv/docs/CEPH.md

 sudo chmod 0440 /etc/sudoers.d/ceph
 ```

-* *Note: if you think this can be a security treat, remove the ceph user from sudoers after installation is complete*
+* *Note: if you think this can be a security threat, remove the ceph user from sudoers after the installation is complete*

 * *Note 2: the ceph documentation ask for this user: http://ceph.com/docs/master/rados/deployment/preflight-checklist/?highlight=sudoers*